Audiologist

 Is it true that most soldiers come back from war with hearing impairments?
 Is there anything the Army should be doing better, or is that simply what happens when you're so close to that much gunfire?

-Asked by Bill about 12 years ago
+Asked by Bill over 12 years ago

 While I do not know the specifics, I do believe that soldiers are monitored by their local VA's to monitor their hearing.
 I am aware that research is being performed to address sudden onset hearing loss via a pill.
 However, I am sure, as with any occupation using firearms, there are risks of hearing loss.
 I have often been told by military and police, etc., that wearing hearing protection is not realistic given that they must respond to commands and orders in the field.
 So I guess that this is what happens.
 This article pretty much sums it up: http://www.military.com/news/article/army-fights-hearing-loss-in-soldiers.html